awslabs/amazon-athena-cross-account-catalog/README.md

 ## Limitations
 - Read only: The currently implementation only implements the necessary functions for read only access as we assume the centralized data catalog is managed by a central team as well.
+- When very large number of partitions are present in the source Glue catalog, running query on the table can encounter long delay delay, timeout and Lambda payload size limit exceed.
+This is because Lambda functions will need to fetch all partitions, which will require iterative GetPartitions API calls to Glue.
+Some workarounds to this will be to query table with specific partitions, or to reduce number of partitions in the source table.